Languages of the European Union: Languages of Spain

 On 3 July 2006, the European Parliament's Bureau approved a proposal by the Spanish State to allow citizens to address the European Parliament in Basque, Catalan/Valencian and Galician, two months after its initial rejection.

 On 30 November 2006, the European Ombudsman, Nikiforos Diamandouros, and the Spanish ambassador in the EU, Carlos Bastarreche, signed an agreement in Brussels to allow Spanish citizens to address complaints to the European Ombudsman in Basque, Catalan/Valencian and Galician, all three co-official languages in Spain.
 According to the agreement, a translation body, which will be set up and financed by the Spanish government, will be responsible for translating complaints submitted in these languages.
 In turn, it will translate the Ombudsman's decisions from Spanish into the language of the complainant.
 Until such a body is established the agreement will not become effective.

+Following the 2023 Spanish general election, the PSOE-led Spanish government sent a letter to the rotating Presidency of the Council of the European Union, asking for Catalan, Basque, and Galician to be added to the current 24 official languages of the EU.
+This was done in exchange for the support of the Catalan pro independence party Junts for Francina Armengol's candidacy for President of the Congress of Deputies.
+Without such support the PSOE would likely have been unable to form a new government and a second election would have been held in the same year.

 Galician in particular, not being itself a European Parliament official language, can be used and is in fact used by some European Parliament constituents as a spoken dialect of Portuguese due to its similarity with this language.

 Luxembourgish and Turkish

 Luxembourgish (Luxembourg) and Turkish (Cyprus) are the only two national languages that are not official languages of the EU.
 Neither Luxembourg nor Cyprus have yet used the provision of 13 June 2005 resolution to benefit from use in official EU institutions.
 On 26 February 2016 it was made public that Cyprus has asked to make Turkish an official EU language, in a “gesture” that could help reunification and improve EU–Turkey relations.
 Already in 2004, it was planned that Turkish would become an official language if Cyprus reunited.
-Turkish is also a recognized minority language in three EU member countries (Croatia, Greece and Romania).
+Turkish is also a recognized minority language in two EU member countries (Greece and Romania).

 In September 2010, Luxembourg's foreign minister Jean Asselborn declined a request of the Alternative Democratic Reform Party (ADR) to make Luxembourgish an official language of the European Union citing financial reasons and also that German and French being already official languages would be sufficient for the needs of Luxembourg.